 UK charity Glitch has praised the first draft of the bill for recognising the “severity of racist and misogynistic online abuse,” but said it didn’t go far enough “to reflect the gendered nature” of abuse directed at women, black women and non-binary people from minoritised communities online.

-What stage is the Online Harms Bill at?
+What stage is the Online Safety Bill at?

 As the bill is still in the consultation phase, dates for its entry into parliament have not yet been released.